4. Data transfer

 4.3.
 Using Aspera

-There is no installation of Aspera cluster-wide as the Aspera client needs to be installed by the user in a user-writeable area.
+There is no installation of Aspera cluster-wide as the Aspera client needs to be installed by the user in a user-writable area.

 Download